 - For more information on poison ivy, visit http://poisonivy.aesir.com/view/welcome.html

 And if you’re sensitive to the effects of poison ivy, when the local pharmacy is having a sale on calamine lotion, be sure to stock up.

 Editor’s note: I tend not to use gardening gloves and agree with having a good scrub or using the garden hose to rinse off shoes and exposed skin after gardening and/or playing outdoors with cats.
-I highly recommend Tektu lotion for treatment (for both humans and pets) or just in case of exposure before itching begins.
+I highly recommend Teknu lotion for treatment (for both humans and pets) or just in case of exposure before itching begins.
 While wiping down a cat that you suspect has touched poison ivy, be sure to wipe the paw pads before you come indoors or be prepared to clean the floors as well.
 A cat can easily track traces of urushiol onto floors.
 If your cat has already slept in your bed, wash the linen with bleach.
 If you are certain your cat has rolled around in a patch of poison ivy, they will need a bath.
-For more advice, visit Tectu.
+For more advice, visit Tecnu.